-Working directly with CADASIL gene mutation carriers (individuals diagnosed with CADASIL), we will characterize the initial presentation and course of clinical, neuroimaging, and fluid markers.
-We will then compare these markers or diagnostic indications of disease with those from non-carrier controls (NC).
-NC are an individual’s family or relatives who have not been diagnosed with CADASIL.
-This approach will allow the team to identify at what point individuals’ clinical, neuroimaging, and fluid markers begin to differ from those of NC and which markers reliably indicate that an individual’s condition is worsening.
-In addition, the use of DNA analysis, medical history, and lifestyle questionnaires should enable the team to clarify genetic, health, and lifestyle factors which impact clinically meaningful conclusions in CADASIL.
+Working directly with CADASIL families, we will characterize the initial presentation and course of clinical, neuroimaging, and blood markers.
+We will then compare these markers of disease with those from non-carrier family controls (NC).
+NC are persons from a CADASIL family who do not have the gene causing CADASIL.
+This approach will allow the team to identify at what point CADASIL individuals’ clinical, neuroimaging, and blood markers begin to differ from those of NC and which markers reliably indicate that an individual’s condition is worsening.
+In addition, the use of DNA analysis, medical history, and lifestyle questionnaires will enable the team to clarify genetic, health, and lifestyle factors which impact clinically meaningful conclusions in CADASIL.

-Our study aims to enroll a total of 500 participants across the United States.
-Eligible participants will have previously had a genetic test for a NOTCH3 variant.
-As part of this study, participants will complete three in-person visits in total: 1.) the baseline visit; 2.) visit II (18 months after the baseline); 3.) visit III (36 months after baseline).
-Additional contact will occur by phone, mail, email, or via the Internet; this contact is considered as a “remote visit”.
-Participants will also complete the following at each study visit: a clinical interview, a neurological exam, neuro-cognitive and behavior assessments, MRI, and a blood draw.
+Our study aims to enroll a total of 500 participants across North America.
+Eligible participants will have a genetic test for a NOTCH3 variant.
+As part of this study, participants will complete three in-person visits in total: 1.) the baseline visit; 2.) first follow-up visit (18 months after the baseline); 3.) second follow-up visit (36 months after baseline).
+Additional contact will occur by phone, mail, email, or via the Internet and is considered a “remote visit”.
+Participants will complete the following at each study visit: a clinical interview, a neurological exam, neurocognitive and behavior assessments, a brain scan, and a blood draw.

-c) Willing to commit to three in-person visits (baseline and 18-month follow-up and 36-month follow-up) as well as remote visits by phone, email, mail or internet.
+be willing to commit to three in-person visits (baseline, 18-month follow-up, 36-month follow-up) and to remote visits by phone, mail, email, or Internet

-d) Able to undergo an MRI scan and blood draw at each visit.
+be able to undergo a brain scan and blood draw at each visit.